enjarai/trickster/src/main/resources/assets/trickster/lavender/entries/tome_of_tomfoolery/tricks/functions.md

-When nesting one circle as a glyph inside another, but not immediately providing any subcircles to the upper circle, the upper circle will return the inner circle as a fragment.
+When nesting one circle as a glyph inside another, but not immediately providing any subcircles to the outer circle, the outer circle will return the entire inner circle with all its subcircles and glyphs as a fragment.

 ;;;;;

-This fragment can then be used in a number of ways, including being written to an item using [Notulist's Ploy](^trickster:tricks/basic#4), and being cast later or even multiple times within the same spell.
+This fragment can be used in a number of ways, including being written to an item using [Notulist's Ploy](^trickster:tricks/basic#4), and being cast later or reused multiple times within the same spell.

-It is also very possible to pass a spell fragment inside of itself, and execute it again there, using recursion to create what is essentially a loop.
+It is also very possible to pass a spell fragment inside of itself, and cast it again there, using recursion to create repeating behaviour.

 ;;;;;